cockroachdb/docs/v2.1/explain.md

  Column | Description
 --------|------------
 automatic | If `true`, the query is distributed. url | The URL generated for a physical query plan that provides high level information about how a query will be distributed.
-For more details about the physical query plan, see [DistSQL Plan Viewer](#distsql-plan-viewer)
+For more details about the physical query plan, see [DistSQL Plan Viewer](#distsql-plan-viewer).

 #### DistSQL Plan Viewer